Israel Tal: Armor doctrine

 Tal was the creator of the Israeli armored doctrine that led to the Israeli successes in the Sinai surprise attack of the Six-Day War.
 In 1964, General Tal took over the Israeli armored corps and organized it into the leading element of the Israeli Defense Forces, characterized by high mobility and relentless assault.
 He re-trained all Israeli gunners to hit targets beyond 1.5 km.
-In open terrain, such long distance gunnery proved vital to the survival of the Israeli armored corps in subsequent wars.
+In open terrain, such long-distance gunnery proved vital to the survival of the Israeli armored corps in subsequent wars.
 Israel's Arab opponents, especially Egypt and Syria, normally fired their Soviet-made tank guns from a distance of between 200 and 500 m, and quite often tank units advanced to within 100 m of their targets before firing their main guns.
 This gave the Israelis an opportunity to exploit this weakness in Arab military doctrine.
 Its mobility is considered comparable to the German Blitzkrieg and many hold it to be an evolution of that tactic.
 Tal's transformation and success in 1967 led the IDF to expand the role of armor.
 However, this resulted in reduced attention to other less glamorous, but essential aspects of the army, such as the infantry.
-Following the 1973 surprise attack, this excessive focus on fast striking offensive armor left the IDF temporarily without adequate defensive capability.
-Only in latter stages of the war (with the aid of a US$1.1 billion airlift, Operation Nickel Grass) did the armor break out and show its potential; General Avraham Adan's armor broke through the Egyptian lines, crossed the Suez Canal and enveloped the Egyptian 3rd Army near Suez.
+Following the 1973 surprise attack, this excessive focus on fast-striking offensive armor left the IDF temporarily without adequate defensive capability.
+Only in the latter stages of the war (with the aid of a US$1.1 billion airlift, Operation Nickel Grass) did the armor break out and show its potential; General Avraham Adan's armor broke through the Egyptian lines, crossed the Suez Canal and enveloped the Egyptian 3rd Army near Suez.
 While the IDF has become a more balanced force since 1973, Tal's development of armored doctrine has been very important to the IDF and has influenced armored doctrines in other parts of the world.

 Awards and honours

-Israel Tal was awarded the Eliyahu Golomb Israel Security Award in 1961 and in 1973.
+Israel Tal was awarded the Eliyahu Golomb Israel Security Award in 1961 and 1973.
 In 1997, Tal was awarded the Israel Prize for his special contribution to the society and State of Israel.

 In 1991, he received an honorary doctorate at Ben-Gurion University of the Negev.
-In 2002, he was chosen "Knight of Quality Government" by the Movement for Quality Government in Israel in the "Military and security" category.
+In 2002, he was chosen "Knight of Quality Government" by the Movement for Quality Government in Israel in the "Military and Security" category.
 Israel Tal's picture appears in the Patton Museum of Cavalry and Armor's "Wall of Greatest Armor Commanders" along with compatriot Moshe Peled, Americans George S. Patton and Creighton Abrams and German Field Marshal Erwin Rommel.